 - Perfectly pristine connector end-faces and interfaces

 The only variable techs easily can control is the cleanliness of the end-face.
 More than 33% of all new patch cords are sufficiently contaminated as to degrade the network.
 This is true even when the patch cords are coming right out of the bag, even when the dust caps are still in place.
-Overall, “75% of network troubleshooting is the result of optical fiber connectors that are dirty or damaged by dirt,” according to Matt Brown, “Inspect Before You Connect,” BICSI News, Nov 2008.
+Some estimate that 75% of network troubleshooting is the result of optical fiber connectors that are dirty or damaged by dirt.

 The Sticklers™ team strongly suggests that techs clean and inspect every jumper cable and patch cord before mating them into panels and systems.
 This especially applies to brand new jumpers and patch cords, right out of the bag.